Tianjin Grand Theatre: Architectural Features

-The total construction space of the Tianjin Grand Theatre is 105,000 m².
+The total construction space of the Tianjin Grand Theatre is 105,000 m2.
 It costs ¥ 1.533 billion and can seat 3,600 people.
 There are five floors above the ground, three floors under the ground.
 The theatre is equipped with 3,600 seats.
 The Tianjin Grand Theatre is designed by Gerkan, Marg and Partners, which has frequently participated in the designing of other landmark architectures in Tianjin.
 At the same time, it also won the bidding of Tianjin West Railway Station and other landmark buildings.
 Tianjin Sanjian company took charge of the construction and was awarded the National Luban Prize for Construction project in 2013.
 The production team of Transformers: Age of Extinction also shot the film in the Tianjin Grand Theatre.

 The Philosophical Feature of the Design

 Architect Meinhard von Gerkan said that the Chinese philosophical concepts of ‘Heaven’ and ‘Earth’ were adopted in the design.
 The Tianjin Grand Theatre symbolizes the ‘Heaven’.
 The theatre is raised above a man-made lake.
 Its round shape refers to the concept of heaven.
 The Tianjin Natural History Museum symbolizes the ‘Earth’, which is realized through its pitched roof.
-As the theme building of the new Tianjin Cultural centre, the grand theatre's dish-shaped roof echoes with the museum's, symbolizing the concepts of ‘Heaven’ and ‘Earth’ together.
-A delightful contrast is thus formed in the new cultural centre.
+As the theme building of the new Tianjin Cultural center, the grand theatre's dish-shaped roof echoes with the museum's, symbolizing the concepts of ‘Heaven’ and ‘Earth’ together.
+A delightful contrast is thus formed in the new cultural center.